Hamilton White House

 The Hamilton White House is a historic home in Syracuse, New York.
 The house, Greek Revival in design, was built by and for Hamilton White, circa 1840/42, and occupied by his family in 1842/43.
 Many believe based on similarities in structure and style that the unknown architect and builder was the same person who designed and built the Moses Burnett House, completed in early 1842, later to become the Syracuse Century Club building.
 The house was added to the National Register of Historic Places in 1973 due to its significance in the area of architecture and its relationship, through Hamilton White, to the commerce and politics of Syracuse.
+It is currently a commercial property with several offices.

 Hamilton White

 Hamilton White (1807—1865) lived at the White House until his death; his family retained ownership until 1911/12, although the building briefly housed the Kanatenah Club.
 The house is the last of a number of National Register of Historic Places-listed residential structures, in original construction and exterior, remaining in the immediate vicinity of downtown, along the city's Fayette (later, Fireman's) Park.
 In 1976 it was purchased by an investment group and converted into business offices.
 In 2002, it was sold to a private environmental firm, but remains offices for lawyers and other small businesses.